chrisgrieser/nvim-alt-substitute/README.md

 ## Current Limitations
 - `:substitution` flags other than `g` are not supported.
-- The `ignorecase` and the `smartcase` option are ignored, instead case sensitivity is termined by the presence or absense of the `i` flag.
+- The `ignorecase` and the `smartcase` option are ignored.
+Instead, case sensitivity is termined by the presence or absense of the `i` flag.
 - `inccommand=split` is not supported, please use `inccommand=unsplit` instead.
 - Line breaks in the search or the replacement value are not supported.
 - Delimiters other than `/` are not supported yet.
 (You can make a PR to add them, the relevant functions are in the [process-parameters module](./lua/alt-substitute/process-parameters.lua))

 ## Add Support for more Regex Flavors
 PRs adding support for more regex flavors, like for example javascript regex, are welcome.
-The plugin has been specifically built with extensibility in mind, so other regex flavors by only adding one search and one replace function.
+The plugin has been specifically built with extensibility in mind, so other regex flavors can be added by writing just one search function and one replace function.
 However, the bridging to other languages necessitates some tricky escaping.
 Also performance was an issue in my brief attempts, since the incremental preview basically runs the substitution on every keystroke.

 Have a look this plugin's [regex module](./lua/alt-substitute/regex.lua) to see want needs to be implemented, if you wanna give it a try.